Telluride Jazz Festival

 One of the coolest things about Telluride Jazz Festival is the poster that celebrates the festival.
 With a different artist each year creating the annual artwork, and sometimes the same artist employed for consecutive years, the poster, itself, becomes a collectible.
 Telluride Jazz posters from years past become both memory and treasure.
 Roger Mason, Kathryn Vinson Tatum, Mark Barry, and Kent Rich are just a handful of the artists that have had the honor of commemorating Telluride Jazz in poster form.

-And the organization thinks of the big picture: Jazz fans can and do make donations that go straight to community and educational outreach programs.
+The band contests each year is a highlight for Telluride Jazz, and festival-goers young and old appreciate this element of competition and the organization thinks of the big picture: Jazz fans can and do make donations that go straight to the community and educational outreach programs.
 From scholarships for the youth to the Challenge Grant Program, the festival works toward making and keeping music an attainable dream for young people and also expanding music in the schools.
-Jazz Fest may be one big party, but it’s a party with many purposes, and some of those include making sure the workshops, opportunities, and funding are provided for the next generation.
+Jazz Fest may be one big party, but it’s a party for many purposes, and some of those include making sure the workshops, opportunities, and funding are provided for the next generation.

 In summary, as the mission statement for the Telluride Jazz Society states, this festival exists for the “preservation, appreciation, and artistry of the American art form – Jazz.”
 At the same time, the organization also maintains that “by bringing internationally acclaimed artists to Telluride, as well as exciting new talent, [they] strive to entertain and educate our audiences and students.”